USB Connected Monitors

 - Table type features are completely unsupported.

 - Apple Thunderbolt displays might work, but are not supported.
-Thunderbolt integrates video, USB, and ethernet into a single cable, and appears to require a Thunderbolt capable capable computer, as I can find no adapters that split out all the signals.
+Thunderbolt integrates video, USB, and ethernet into a single cable, and appears to require a Thunderbolt capable computer, as I can find no adapters that split out all the signals.
 Other than actual Macs, these are uncommon.

 On the other hand, MCCS over USB has advantages: